xiaolai/insidebar-ai/MANUAL_TESTING.md

 ### Test 11: Switch Provider After Selection
 1. Select text
-2. Right-click → "Open in insidebar.ai" → "ChatGPT"
+2. Right-click → "Send to insidebar.ai" → "ChatGPT"
 3. Wait for text to be inserted
 4. Click the Claude tab in the sidebar
 5. Go back and select different text
-6. Right-click → "Open in insidebar.ai" → "Claude"
+6. Right-click → "Send to insidebar.ai" → "Claude"

 **Expected Result:**
 - Sidebar switches to Claude